ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 Per design principle (2), each Trustworthiness Claim will only expose specific encoded values.
 To simplify the processing of these enumerations by the Relying Party, the enumeration will be encoded as a single signed 8 bit integer.
 These value assignments for this integer will be in four Trustworthiness Tiers which follow these guidelines:

+None: The Verifier makes no assertions regarding this aspect of trustworthiness.

+* Value 0: The Evidence received is insufficient to make a conclusion.
+Note: this should always be always treated equivalently by the Relying Party as no claim being made.
+I.e., the RP's Appraisal Policy for Attestation Results SHOULD NOT make any distinction between a Trustworthiness Claim with enumeration '0', and no Trustworthiness Claim being provided.
+* Value 1: The Evidence received contains unexpected elements which the Verifier is unable to parse.
+An example might be that the wrong type of Evidence has been delivered.
+* Value -1: A verifier malfunction occurred during the Verifier's appraisal processing.

-Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness
+Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness.

-* Values 1 to 31: A standards enumerated reason for affirming.
+* Values 2 to 31: A standards enumerated reason for affirming.
 * Values -2 to -32: A non-standard reason for affirming.

 Warning: The Verifier warns about this aspect of trustworthiness.